Last Updated: 7/7/2020 | July 7th, 2020

 - Although phones are getting larger, a smartphone screen isn’t ideal for entertainment — books and movies aren’t so great on a small screen.

 - Websites without mobile-friendly versions get annoying very quickly.

 - Typing on phones is fine for updating your Facebook status or sending a quick message, but you’ll end up frustrated if you’re hoping to do much more.

-Tablet computers have only been around for a few years, but ever since the iPad came out they’ve been very popular.
-They offer a larger screen and better battery life but are more expensive and take up a lot more room.
+Since the iPad came out a decade ago, tablets have exploded in popularity.
+They offer a larger screen than a smartphone and better battery life too.
+But they are more expensive and take up a lot more space as well.

-- While you won’t have standard calling or texts, tools like Google Voice, WhatsApp, and Skype can be good replacements if your Internet speed is fast enough.
+- While you might not have standard calling or texts, tools like WhatsApp and Skype can be good replacements if your Internet speed is fast enough.
 All of the apps work as well or better than on a phone, and the larger screen makes many tasks a little easier.

 - Size is an issue.
 Even the smaller 7-8″ versions won’t really fit in your pocket unless you’re wearing a large jacket.
 They’re also heavier than smartphones, especially if you have a full-size tablet.

 - Taking photos with tablets is a pain.
 The case gets in the way, the camera’s aren’t great, and they are just not convenient to haul everywhere.

 - While the screens are bigger, the apps and input are usually exactly the same as a smartphone.
 That means typing is still slower than using a proper keyboard, and software options for doing real work are limited.
 While you can use a Bluetooth keyboard to speed up your typing, that’s yet another piece of technology to buy, power, and carry around.

 For those looking to do more with their device, especially watch a lot of movies, a tablet is a lot easier on the eyes.
 When it comes to tablets, I recommend the Samsung Galaxy Tab S6 and the iPad Air.